grimlockrocks/alexa-swift3-sample-app/README.md

 * Say "Alexa", once the wake word is succesfully detected, you will see "Alexa is listening".
 Then say "What day is it today?".
 * You will see "Waiting for Alexa to respond...".
 * Finetune the values in Settings.swift, namely: SENSITIVITY for wake word detection; SILENCE_THRESHOLD for when to stop recording and send the audio to Alexa.
+* There are several improvements you can do to improve wake word accuracy, e.g. audio buffer size.
+This demo is more or less a proof of concept.

 See the official AVS GitHub [here](https://github.com/alexa/alexa-avs-sample-app).